About this blog

 After I got out of college I ended up selling the Ohm F's (big regret) to get a car, and it wasn't until the mid 80's that I jumped back into the stereo business.
-I actually worked at Stereo Village down in Buckhead for a while before getting a real job.
+I actually worked at Stereo Village down in Buckhead (in Atlanta) for a while before getting a real job.
 It was then I purchased a pair of Ohm Walsh 4 speakers (that I still own), a Carver M1.5t power amp (that I still have, refurbished), and a Carver C4000t preamp.
-The company "Carver" was started by Bob Carver who also created all of the Phase Linear equipment that I purchased.
+The company "Carver" was started by Bob Carver who also created all of the Phase Linear equipment that I had owned before.

 So here I am again... and this time pretty much starting over from scratch.